-Sales through distributors accounted for 64% of our net sales in fiscal 2004 and 65% of our net sales in the first two quarters of fiscal 2005.
-Our two largest distributors together accounted for approximately 25% of our net sales in fiscal 2004 and approximately 25% of our net sales in the first two quarters of fiscal 2005.
+Sales through distributors accounted for 64% of our net sales in fiscal 2004 and 65% of our net sales in the first three quarters of fiscal 2005.
+Our two largest distributors together accounted for approximately 25% of our net sales in fiscal 2004 and the first three quarters of fiscal 2005.
 We do not have long-term agreements with our distributors and our distributors may terminate their relationships with us with little or no advanced notice.